• ROENFR

 Art.
 44 – (1) The works of the BEx meeting are chaired by the president, and in his absence, by one of the vice-presidents designated by him.

-(2) BEx adopts resolutions, usually by the consensus of its members, in meetings that take place in the presence of at least 5 members.
+(2) BEx adopts resolutions, as a rule, by consensus of its members, in meetings that take place in the presence of at least 5 members.

 (3) In case consensus is not achieved, resolutions are adopted by vote, with a simple majority (more than 50% of the votes of the present members).